K4mey/openbox-arch/README.md

 ## .config
 dots, dunst, tint2,termite openbox folder and obmenu-generator is optional if you don't plan to use openbox.
-## Audio
-sudo pacman -S alsamixer alsa-utils pavucontrol

-# Arch Install steps (2019)
+# Arch After install (2020)

 ## Add user
 useradd -m -g users -G wheel,storage,power,uucp -s /bin/bash rodrigo

-## uucp group for the prismatik use, optional if you dont plan to use it
+> uucp group for the prismatik use, optional if you dont plan to use it

 passwd rodrigo

 #setup the users with visudo

 ## Setup basic (nvidia)
-sudo pacman -S nvidia nvidia-utils nvidia-settings git xorg xorg-xinit sddm openbox xterm termite firefox tint2 nitrogen geany pcmanfm lxappearance dunst scrot gimp
+sudo pacman -S nvidia nvidia-utils nvidia-settings git xorg xorg-xinit sddm openbox xterm kitty firefox tint2 nitrogen geany pcmanfm lxappearance dunst scrot gimp dhcpcd git alsamixer alsa-utils pavucontrol pulseaudio-alsa

+## Zen Linux
+> Right now im using the Zen Linux build for AMD Zen processors, if you plan to run with nvidia you need to setup nvidia-dmks in order to work!